roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "I, I see..."
 Yuuyami forced a smile.
 "Well, if you perform anything towards Yugg-chan, I should get angry."
 "Don't worry.
 I will do nothing.
-More than that, have you any ideas where Apricot is now?"
+More than that, do you have any ideas where Apricot is now?"
 "I guess she, Haru-chan, and Noah are roaming together."
 "Together with Haruka?"
 "Uh-huh.
 It would be peril to leave Prico alone, so she accompanied her."